dk-raw/entity-full/README.md

   <hr/>

-  <i>in order for this to work you will have to move the .mdf file to your user folder</i>
+  <i>in order for this to work you will have to move the .mdf file to your default user folder</i>

 </div>